-2.8 There are many areas in Scotland where the scenery of the landscape is highly valued at a local level.
+There are many areas in Scotland where the scenery of the landscape is highly valued at a local level.
 To recognise this, local authorities can designate the landscape through a Local Landscape Designation.
-In recent years SNH and Historic Scotland guidance has sought to standardise the terminology related to Local Landscape Designations to 'Special Landscape Areas', to promote further understanding and awareness of the qualities of local landscapes in Scotland.
-Therefore in this SG and in future Local Development Plans it is proposed to use the term Landscape Areas (SLA)
+Originally designated "Special Landscape Areas" Scottish Natural Heritage and Historic Environment Scotland's Draft Guidance on Local Landscape Areas (2017) seeks to standardise the terminology related to Local Landscape Designations to 'Local Landscape Areas'(LLAs), to promote further understanding and awareness of the qualities of local landscapes in Scotland.